 - Learning Outcomes

-- Defining communication as an object of study
+- Be able to define communication as an object of study

-- Understanding the centrality of communication in contemporary society
+- Understand the centrality of communication in contemporary society

-- A basic knowledge of theories of communication
+- Develop a basic knowledge of theories of communication

-- An understanding of various types of communication
+- Develop an understanding of various types of communication